dobromir-hristov/vuelidate-error-extractor/gitbook/custom_templates.md

 ## extractorMixin

-The `extractorMixin` is a vue element that provides a few convenient methods and variables for your custom templates.
+The `extractorMixin` is a vue mixin that provides a few convenient methods and variables for your custom templates.

 ### Methods

 Method | Returns | Description
     --- | --- | --- |
 `getErrorMessage({String} key, {Object} properties)` | String | Gets the error message for the current key.
 Can be passed an object with additional properties for the validation message.
 If i18n is set, it will return the translation string, skipping the messages prop.
+`getI18nMessage({String} key, {Object} properties)` | String | Gets the u18n error message
+`getPlainMessage({String} key, {Object} properties)` | String | Gets the plain error message

+> Note that you can use deep objects and access them via 'Error message is {deeply.nested.obj.value}'
+> Nested messages are also supported

 ### Computed properties